cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.4_multiple_representations_for_abstract_data/exercise_2.73.md

 > 4. In this simple algebraic manipulator the type of an expression is the algebraic operator that binds it together.
 >     Suppose, however, we indexed the procedures in the opposite way, so that the dispatch line in `deriv` looked like
 >     ```scheme
->     ((get (operator exp) 'deriv) (operands exp) var)
+>     ((get (operator expr) 'deriv) (operands expr) var)
 >     ```
 >     What corresponding changes to the derivative system are required?

+---

 ### 1.

-The exercise already explained itself.

-The problem with `number?` and `variable?` is that numbers and variables cannot be regarded as tagged data, since a tagged datum is always a pair whose first entry is a symbol.
+A number is not a tagged datum

+A variable could _theoretically_ be interpreted as a tagged datum: the variable name is the tag, and the contents are empty.
+But this would mean that we need to register a procedure for every possible variable symbol, which isn’t feasible.

 We would need to represent numbers as `('number ⟨n⟩)` and variables as `('variable ⟨var⟩)` to incorporate the derivation rules for constants and variables into the general framework of tagged data.

 ### 2. and 3.

-We can rewrite the previous procedures in terms of tagged data as follows:
+We can rewrite the previous procedures for sums, products, and powers in terms of tagged data as follows:
 ```scheme
 (define (operator exp) (type-tag exp))
 (define (operands exp) (contents exp))